ArbiterLab/TIC-android/README.md

 [Permission Request (Reference)]: https://developer.android.com/training/permissions/requesting.html

-Maybe, We are throw runtime exception if "ACCESS_COARSE_LOACTION" permission is not granted.
+Maybe, We are throw runtime exception if "ACCESS_COARSE_LOACTION" perision is not granted.